Indicators for Setting Stop losses in XAUUSD

 Parabolic SAR provides excellent exit points.

-In an upward trend, you should close long trades when the price falls below the Parabolic SAR technical indicator
+In an upwards trend, you should close long trade positions when the price falls below Parabolic SAR technical indicator

-In a downwards trend, you should close short trades when price rises above the Parabolic SAR.
+In a downwards trend, you should close short trades when price rises above the Parabolic SAR Indicator.

-If you are long then the price is above the SAR, the SAR indicator will move up every day, regardless of direction in which the price is moving.
-The amount the Parabolic SAR indicator moves up depends on amount that prices moves.
+If you're long then the price is above the Parabolic SAR, the Parabolic SAR trading indicator will move up each day, regardless of direction in which the price is heading.
+The amount the Parabolic SAR indicator moves up depends on the amount that the prices moves.

 Parabolic SAR Indicator - Indicator - Automatic Stop Loss Order & TakeProfit Order Indicator

-Picture of parabolic SAR and how it is used
+Picture of parabolic SAR & how it's used

-Bollinger Bands indicator use standard deviation as a measure of volatility.
-Since standard deviation indicator is a measure of volatility, the Bollinger bands are self-adjusting meaning they widen during periods of higher volatility & contract during periods of lower volatility.
+Bollinger Band use standard deviations as an estimate of the market volatility.
+Since standard deviation trading indicator is an estimate of the market volatility, the Bollinger band are self-adjusting meaning they widen during periods of higher volatility and contract during periods of lower market price volatility.

-Bollinger Bands indicator consist of 3 bands designed to encompass the majority of a price action.
-The middle band is a basis for the intermediate term trend, typically it's a 20 period simple moving average, which also serves as a base for the upper band as well as the lower band.
-Upper band's distance & lower band's distance from the middle-band is usually determined by volatility.
+Bollinger Band consist of 3 bands designed to encompass the majority of a price action.
+The middle band is a basis for the intermediate term trend, typically it's a 20 period simple MA moving average, which also serves as a base for the upper band & also the lower band.
+Upper band's distance and lower band's distance from the middle-band is usually determined by market volatility.

-Since these Bollinger Bands are used to encompass the price action, the bollinger bands can be used by traders to set stop loss orders just outside the areas of the bands.
+Since these Bollinger Band are used to encompass the price action, the bollinger bands can be used by traders to set stop losses just outside the levels of the bands.

-Bollinger Bands Setting Stop Loss Order Level - Bollinger Bands Technical indicator
+Bollinger Band Setting Stop Loss Order Level - Bollinger Band Technical indicator

 Fibonacci Retracement Levels Indicator

-Fibonacci retracement levels provide areas of support and resistance, these can be used to set stoploss areas.
+Fibonacci retracement levels provide levels of support & resistance, these can be used to set stoploss areas.

-Fib Retracement level 61.80% is the most commonly used level for setting stoplosses.
-A stoploss order should be set just below 61.8% fib retracement level
+Fibonacci Retracement level 61.80% is the most commonly used level for setting stoplosses.
+A stoploss order should be placed just below 61.80 % fib retracement level

 The 61.80% Fibo retracement level technical indicator is used to set these orders because its rarely hit.